thekofimensah/bestlist-vitara/README.md

 The x during the ai detection should only stop the ai detection, it shouldn't exit out.
 The x should also be placed in the middle of the image.
 If AI generation fails, a retry button should also be present for them to retry (max 3 times)

 Instead of detailed dropdown, put an arrow next to the stars, kinda hidden but pro users will find eventually

+Remove feed for you, and only following for now.
+Push it lower on the page and maybe make the images go edge to edge and immersive.